 If you are interested in the plumbing business and you enjoy fixing things, being a plumber helper will help you get a job that will match your interests.
 In this role, you need to be dependable and to be open to learning.

 Mouse over a state to see the number of active plumbing mechanic jobs in each state.
 The darker areas on the map show where plumbing mechanics earn the highest salaries across all 50 states.

 |Rank||State||Number of Jobs||Average Salary|

 High School Diploma

 Some places are better than others when it comes to starting a career as a plumbing mechanic.
-The best states for people in this position are Montana, South Dakota, Oregon, and Hawaii.
-Plumbing mechanics make the most in Montana with an average salary of $74,922.
-Whereas in South Dakota and Oregon, they would average $72,824 and $69,253, respectively.
-While plumbing mechanics would only make an average of $68,073 in Hawaii, you would still make more there than in the rest of the country.
+The best states for people in this position are Hawaii, Oregon, New Jersey, and Massachusetts.
+Plumbing mechanics make the most in Hawaii with an average salary of $77,785.
+Whereas in Oregon and New Jersey, they would average $71,093 and $66,611, respectively.
+While plumbing mechanics would only make an average of $66,410 in Massachusetts, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 |Rank||Company||Average Salary||Hourly Rate||Job Openings|